Modularium/Agent-NN/docs/architecture/mcp_components.md

 - **Worker Services**: domain specific executors, e.g. Dev, OpenHands, LOH.
 - **API Gateway**: optional entrypoint for external requests with auth and rate limiting.
 - **Monitoring/Logging**: collects logs and metrics from all services.

+## Service Registration

+Worker services announce themselves to the Agent Registry.
+For local testing the registry loads static data from `mcp/agents.yaml`.
+Each worker can send a `POST /register` request during startup to appear in the registry.
+In Phase 1 this process is manual but it prepares automatic discovery for later stages.